-It was recently given a ringing endorsement by one of the most beautiful women in the world.
-So it comes as no surprise that coconut oil – favourite of Victoria’s Secret model Miranda Kerr (along with Madonna and Demi Moore) – is the latest must-have beauty product.
-Even cosmetic companies like Clinique (their Pore Refining Solutions Instant Perfector and Correcting Serum have been infused with coconut acid) are promoting its benefits.
+It has been endorsed by some of the most beautiful women in the world, including Miranda Kerr, Gwyneth Paltrow and Madonna.
+So, it comes as no surprise that coconut oil is fast becoming the latest must-have beauty ingredients.
+Even cosmetic companies like Clinique and Kiehls are increasingly calling upon its benefits.
 And for good reason: coconut oil is antibacterial and antifungal, it’s an excellent moisturiser, it can penetrate hair better than other oils and, well, it smells like cookies.

 1. Deep conditioner: When my locks feel more like straw than silk, I massage a few tablespoons of coconut oil into my hair and leave it overnight.
 Can’t do overnight?
 Massage in the oil and wrap your head in a warm towel for a couple of hours.
 Then shampoo and feel your hair turn silky smooth.
 How?
 Coconut oil rebalances hair proteins and its small molecular structure penetrates the hair shaft to moisturise and protect against environmental damage.

 2. Intense deep conditioning: For an even more intense hair mask, remove the rind from half an avocado and put the fleshy part in a bowl.
 Add 4 tablespoons of coconut oil and blend with a fork to create a creamy paste.
 Massage into damp, towel dried hair and use a wide-tooth comb to distribute evenly.
 Leave 20 minutes, then rinse out and shampoo as usual.